-ECED 2020 -Infant, Toddler, and Child Development (Variable) 3 Credits - 3 Lecture Hours
+ECED 2020 -Infant, Toddler, and Child Development (Variable) 3 Credit Hours - 3 Lecture Hours

 A study of the physical, cognitive, social, and emotional aspects of young children and their application to the care, guidance, and development of the child birth to nine.
 Laboratory observation and interaction.
-Prerequisite: ECED 1010, 2010 and completion of all DSP requirements for reading, writing, and learning strategies or department approval.
+Prerequisite: ECED 1010, 2010 and DSPR 0800, DSPW 0800 or appropriate entrance scores.

-ECED 2030 - Infant and Toddler Care (Variable) 3 Credits - 3 Lecture Hours
+ECED 2030 - Infant and Toddler Care (Variable) 3 Credit Hours - 3 Lecture Hours

-A course on on the care and education of infants and toddlers, birth to age three in a group settings (i.e. child care centers, family child care homes, Early Head Start.)
+A course on the care and education of infants and toddlers, birth to age three in a group settings (i.e. child care centers, family child care homes, Early Head Start.)
 Includes rationales and strategies for supporting the whole child including cognitive, language, social-emotional, and physical development in a safe and responsive environment.
 Emphasis is on relationship-based care and education with special attention to the unique environments aspects of programs for the child under three.
 Prerequisite: None.

-ECED 2040 - Family Dynamics and Community Involvement (F,S) 3 Credits - 3 Lecture Hours
+ECED 2040 - Family Dynamics and Community Involvement (F,S) 3 Credit Hours - 3 Lecture Hours